 Should I juice every ingredient separately?

-This is definitely one of the most frequently asked questions regarding the Goodnature X-1 / EG-260.
+This is definitely one of the most frequently asked questions regarding the Goodnature X-1 Cold-Press Juicer.

 In general, it is best to combine ingredients prior to grinding.
 We have found that when there is a nice mix of soft and fibrous fruits and vegetables, one can achieve at least 5% greater yield out of the produce, compared to grinding each ingredient separately.